seyedsaeedhamidiazad/E_MAP/README.md

 /README.md
-Hi there, Im Saeed wave
+Hi there, Im Saeed

-seedling  I’m graduated in Data Science from Kharazmi University and Artificial Intelligence Ph.D. student
+ I’m graduated in Data Science from Kharazmi University and Artificial Intelligence Ph.D. student

-telescope I’m currently working in the field of data science
+ I’m currently working in the field of data science

-eyes I’m interested in Machine Learning and its various application
+ I’m interested in Machine Learning and its various application

-revolving_hearts I’m looking to collaborate on every filels of Deep Learning an Machine Learning
+I’m looking to collaborate on every filels of Deep Learning an Machine Learning

 mailbox How to reach me: saeedhamidi.azad@gmail.com